Ri-Dearg/corona-tales/README.md

 - Tag field has an autocomplete function that pulls the tags from other stories to be reused.
 - Tag field will automatically cut out any hash symbols added to the tags in the backend, as they are not recognised as the same.
 - Text limit of 40,000 characters
-- Card colors can be previewed on the select dropdown by hover, or holding on mobile
+- Card colors can be previewed on the select dropdown by hover or holding on mobile

 #### Search Modal
 <div align="center">